 – FEC broadcast mode should be used.

-6.1.3 Transmission of DSC distress relay call on HF
+6.1.3 Transmission of digital selective calling distress alert relay on HF

-HF propagation characteristics should be taken into account when choosing HF band(s) for transmission of DSC distress relay call.
+HF propagation characteristics should be taken into account when choosing HF band(s) for transmission of DSC distress alert relay.

 IMO Convention ships equipped with HF DSC for distress and safety purposes are required to keep continuous automatic DSC watch on the DSC distress channel in the 8 MHz band and on at least one of the other HF DSC distress channels.

-In order to avoid creating on board ships uncertainty regarding on which band the subsequent establishment of contact and distress traffic should be initiated, the HF DSC distress relay call should be transmitted on one HF band at a time and the subsequent communication with responding ships be established before eventually repeating the DSC distress relay call on another HF band.
+In order to avoid creating on board ships uncertainty regarding on which band the subsequent establishment of contact and distress traffic should be initiated, the HF DSC distress alert relay should be transmitted on one HF band at a time and the subsequent communication with responding ships be established before eventually repeating the DSC distress alert relay on another HF band.

 6.2 Urgency